Icinga/icinga2/doc/16-upgrading-icinga-2.md

 ## Upgrading to v2.8.2 <a id="upgrading-to-2-8-2"></a>

 With version 2.8.2 the location of settings formerly found in `/etc/icinga2/init.conf` has changed.
-They are now located in the sysconfig (`/etc/sysconfig/icinga2` on most systems).
-The `init.conf` has been removed and its settings will be ignored.
+They are now located in the sysconfig, `/etc/sysconfig/icinga2` (RPM) or `/etc/default/icinga2` (DPKG) on most systems.
+The `init.conf` file has been removed and its settings will be ignored.
 These changes are only relevant if you edited the `init.conf`.
 Below is a table displaying the new names for the affected settings.

  Old `init.conf` | New `sysconfig/icinga2`
  ----------------|------------------------